1danko/aura_challenge/README.md

 ### Test Results and Videos
 After running tests, videos of the test runs are available in the test-results folder for review.
 These recordings are helpful for debugging failures and verifying test actions visually.

+### Github actions

+There is also Github Action workflow configured.
+Tests will run on push or pull request on branches main/master.
+The workflow will install all dependencies, install Playwright and then run the tests.
+It will also create the HTML report.